corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/cordapps/token-selection.md

 ## Token selection with multithreaded SMM

-A multithreaded environment is characterised by running tokens with Corda: Enterprise Edition  where the number of flow workers is configured to be > 1.
+A multithreaded environment is characterised by running tokens with Corda Enterprise where the number of flow workers is configured to be > 1.

 You can only use in-memory selection in a multithreaded environment.
 This is  because a cache of available tokens balances are maintained for querying in the JVM.
 This means the query time to select available tokens is extremely fast, preventing the need for soft-locking tokens in the DB.
 Tokens are simply selected, added to a transaction and spent.